ThisTeam404/Mobile-App/README.md

 Step 6) In XCode right click the project folder (normally on the left side-bar) and choose "Add New Files".
 Choose the .swift files cloned from this repo </br>

-Step 7) Using Swift Package Manager, add Firebase Authentication dependencies and Google Sign In depedencies for login authentication </br>
+Step 7) Using Swift Package Manager, add Firebase Authentication dependencies and Google Sign In dependencies for login authentication </br>
   Those packages can be found at: </br>
   * Firebase -- https://github.com/firebase/firebase-ios-sdk </br>